suzanwanjiku/ecommerce-db/README.md

 6. **Contributing**: Invites others to contribute to the project, along with a guide on how to do so.
 7. **License**: States the licensing terms for the project.

-You can modify this `README.md` as necessary, depending on your project’s specific requirements and any additio the database system.